marcpaterno/spack_retreat/revised_work.md

 **Disposition**

-1. In the SCO model, DSSL would only provide reference builds of the *critic suite* and the DUNE framework, and possibly of LArSoft.
+1. In the source code only model, DSSL would only provide reference builds of the *critic suite* and the DUNE framework, and possibly of LArSoft.
 2. Who are the intended users of these builds?
 3. Is it feasible to expect that the references builds generated by DSSL would actually be used directly by the experiments as the base for their own builds?